-There is mounting evidence of a connection between oral health and a person’s overall health.
+There is mounting evidence of a connection between oral and overall health of a person.
 It is well documented that a high percentage of health conditions have a corresponding oral component such as swollen or bleeding gums, ulcers, dry mouth, bad breath, a metallic taste, or various other changes in the oral cavity.

 Your mouth is normally teeming with bacteria.
 Usually, you can keep this bacteria under control with good oral health care, such as daily brushing and flossing.
 Saliva is also a key defense against bacteria and viruses: it contains enzymes that destroy bacteria in different ways.
 However, harmful bacteria can sometimes grow out of control and lead to periodontitis, a serious gum infection.